xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 # Accelerating AI/ML Workflows in Earth Sciences with GPU-Native Xarray and Zarr (and more!)

 ## TL;DR
+This is a long blog post, but if you want the TL;DR, here it is:
 Earth science AI/ML workflows are often bottlenecked by slow data loading, leaving GPUs underutilized while CPUs struggle to feed large climate datasets like ERA5.
 In this blog post, we discuss how to build a GPU-native pipeline using Zarr v3, CuPy, KvikIO, and NVIDIA DALI to accelerate data throughput.
 We walk through profiling results, chunking strategies, direct-to-GPU data reads, and GPU-accelerated preprocessing, all aimed at maximizing GPU usage and minimizing I/O overhead.

 The result: faster training, higher throughput, and a scalable path forward for geoscience ML workflows. 🌍🤖🚀